gritsiem/DS_Assignment_2/README.md

 1. ### 6 components

 1 server and 1 client for role 'Seller', 1 server and client for role 'Buyer'.
-1 Products DB and 1 customers DB.
+1 Products DB and 1 Customers DB.
 They are running on same machine, however, the clients and servers can easily shift to remote systems by giving different IP addresses and port numbers.

 2. ### Database description

-Customers DB has 2 tables. 'buyers' and 'sellers'.
-Both are used to store login credentials and also the associated characteristics described in the assignment.
+Customers DB has 4 tables. 'buyers','sellers', 'cart' and 'cart_item'.
+The buyer and seller tables are used to store login credentials and also the associated characteristics described in the assignment.

 Products DB has a 'product' table, storing all the details ascribed to an 'item for sale' as well as seller id (as a foreign ID ) and feedback columns.